junxit/us-congress-bills-117/metadata.md

 - 2022-03-10 — Committee on Veterans' Affairs.
 Reported by Senator Tester without amendment.
 Without written report.
 - 2022-03-10 — Committee on Veterans' Affairs.
 Reported by Senator Tester without amendment.
 Without written report.
 - 2022-03-10 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 304.
+- 2022-04-07 — Amendment SA 5024 agreed to in Senate by Unanimous Consent.
+- 2022-04-07 — Amendment SA 5024 proposed by Senator Murphy for Senator Tester. (consideration: CR S2079; text: CR S2079) In the nature of a substitute.
+- 2022-04-07 — Measure laid before Senate by unanimous consent. (consideration: CR S2078-2079)
+- 2022-04-07 — Passed Senate with an amendment by Voice Vote. (text of amendment in the nature of a substitute: CR S2079)
+- 2022-04-07 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(text of amendment in the nature of a substitute: CR S2079)
+- 2022-04-07 — Senate amendment agreed to: Amendment SA 5024 agreed to in Senate by Unanimous Consent.
+- 2022-04-07 — Senate amendment proposed (on the floor): Amendment SA 5024 proposed by Senator Murphy for Senator Tester.(consideration: CR S2079; text: CR S2079)
+- 2022-04-07 — Senate amendment submitted